usethesource/rascal-website/docs/RascalConcepts/StaticTyping/index.md

 A special role is played by the datatype `Tree` that is the generic type of syntax trees.
 Syntax trees for specific languages are all subtypes of `Tree`.
 As a result, syntax trees can be addressed at two levels:

-*  in a generic fashion as `Tree` and,
+*  In a generic fashion as `Tree` and,
-*  in a specific fashion as a more precisely typed syntax tree.
+*  In a specific fashion as a more precisely typed syntax tree.
 Finally, each `alias` is structurally equivalent to one or more specific other types.

 Rascal does not provide an explicit casting mechanism (as in Java), but pattern matching can play that role.